remote-diy-photo-1

 remote-diy-photo-7

-Many DIY outfitters have strategically placed their camp on a lake that is special.
+Many DIY outfitters have strategically placed their camp on a special lake.
 Special for a variety of reasons including specific species, numbers of fish, size of fish or diversity of species targetable by anglers.
 Those camps are located on this specific lake for a reason!
-It’s important to let your outfitter know exactly what you are looking for in your adventure so they can best direct you on which body of water will be best for your party.
+It’s important to let your outfitter know exactly what you are looking for in your adventure so they can direct you on which body of water will be best for your party.

 DIY outpost camps allow for the freedom of time.
 You and your group can come and go from the cabin as you wish.
-You can fish as much or as little as you want.
-You can eat on your schedule or sleep the morning away.
+Your group can fish as much or as little as you want.
+Eat based on your schedule or sleep the morning away.
 DIY camps allow for the freedom of food.
-You’re in charge of your menu planning and can stock your propane or solar fuelled fridge with what you and your group like to eat.
+You’re in charge of your menu planning and can stock your propane or solar-fueled fridge with what you and your group like to eat.

 Species